 Intimate Partner Violence

-Intimate partner violence (IPV), also known as domestic violence, is a serious public health issue that affects millions of people around the world.
+Intimate partner violence (IPV), is a serious public health issue that affects millions of people around the world.
 It is a pattern of behavior used by one partner to control and dominate the other partner, often through physical, psychological, or sexual abuse.
 IPV can occur in any relationship, regardless of age, gender, or sexual orientation.

 Understanding Intimate Partner Violence (IPV)

 Intimate Partner Violence (IPV) is a serious issue that involves one person causing harm to their partner in various ways, such as physically, emotionally, financially, sexually, or psychologically.
 This harmful behavior is a type of abuse and often revolves around exerting control over the partner.